Oregon Tech Online follows Oregon Tech's policies for tuition and fees, payment procedures and deadlines, and refund policies and deadlines.

 In addition to tuition charges, each online course has an online technology fee of $65.
 This pays for a "seat" in Canvas, our online software.
 This fee also supports the equipment and technical staff required for Oregon Tech to offer online courses.

-In your first term as a degree-seeking online student you will see a $40 Transcript for Life fee and $50 Online Matriculation fee on your account.
-Both are one-time, non-refundable fees.
+In your first term as a degree-seeking online student you will see a $50 Online Matriculation fee on your account.
+This is a one-time, non-refundable, fee charged after you've registered in your first class.

 Please also note the sidebar links that outline additional fees that may be charged for late payment and class drops.